toanjo/toanjo.dev/src/assets/posts/first.md

 ## TODO

 1. Figure out blog post order
-2. Use images
+2. Use images and add them to about
 3. Review all codes
-4. Refactor / Optimize dumb little things
+4. Refactor / Optimize CSS
+5. Review mobile / add media queries